payne/lunchTDD2/stories.md

 1. Users can register themselves
 1. Users can create a group.
-Creater is an owner of the group by default.
+Creator is an owner of the group by default.
 1. Users can join a group
 1. Users can leave a group
 1. Users can invite person via email to a group